 Rachel also has an interest in vexatious & abusive litigation and fraud across all areas of her practice.
 She has recently been commissioned by OUP to author a new book on abuse of process in the civil courts.

-Prior to coming to the bar, Rachel was an advertising executive at one of London’s leading independent media agencies.
-Before commencing pupillage, she also spent a year working as an adjudicator at the Financial Ombudsman Service, where she specialised in banking and insurance disputes.
+Prior to coming to the bar, Rachel was an advertising executive at one of London’s leading independent media agencies, and also worked as an adjudicator at the Financial Ombudsman Service, specialising in banking and insurance disputes.
 Her experience in those fields enables her to bring pragmatism and a commercially-sensitive approach to litigation.

 Commercial and Insurance

 Rachel is an experienced commercial junior who has acted in a range of disputes, often as sole counsel.

 She has particular interest and expertise in conspiracy, fraud, and issues of contractual interpretation.
 However, her practice covers the full spectrum of commercial work, including:

 - Insurance (including policy coverage, subrogation, fraud, and Bermuda form issues)

 - Partnership, shareholder, and joint venture disputes

 - Sale of goods and chains of supply

 Rachel’s work is increasingly international; she accepts instructions from offshore jurisdictions and has been involved in various cases with European, American, African and Caribbean dimensions.
 She is a member of the Litigation Committee of the International Bar Association.